fenago/python-networking-sysadmins/scripting/lab_guides/Lab_4.md

 **Input by pipe**

-Pipe is another form of redirection.
-This technique is used to pass information from one program to another.
-The `|` symbol denotes pipe.
-By using the pipe technique, we can use more than two commands in such a way that the output of one command acts as input to the next command.

 Now, we are going to see how we can accept an input using pipe.
 For that, first we\'ll write a simple script that returns a `floor` division.
 Create a script called